Paul Marsden: Post-Parliamentary career

-Before retiring from politics, Marsden co-authored the book Voices for Peace published by Simon & Schuster in 2001.
-Four years later he researched and published a local history book, The Blackfriars of Shrewsbury and returned to business consultancy in 2005.
-He also wrote more anti-war poetry.

 In December 2005, Marsden caused a row when he publicly confirmed Charles Kennedy's drinking problems and that Kennedy had not been telling the truth about his illness.
 Kennedy's press secretary vehemently denied Marsden's story.
 However, by 5 January 2006, Kennedy admitted he had "a drink problem" and had sought "professional help".
 He resigned two days later as leader.

 In 2007, Marsden was appointed Director of Policy at the British Union for the Abolition of Vivisection and between 2008 and 2010 was the CEO of the Painting and Decorating Association.

 In May 2009, Marsden applied to rejoin the Labour Party but was provisionally blocked by the National Executive and is not presently a member of any political party.

-In September 2010, Marsden's war poem, Eighty at Ligny was used in l'exposition historique for the British World War I war cemetery in memory of the eighty British, Irish and Canadian soldiers who are buried in Ligny-sur-Canche.
 In 2010, Marsden returned to business consultancy, working as a consultant for a trade conference.

 In January 2011, it was reported that Marsden had commenced legal enquiries into allegations of hacking into his phone back in 2003.
 A suspended reporter who worked at the Sunday Mirror and then the News of the World was claimed to be involved.
 A Channel 4 Dispatches programme interviewed Marsden and it was revealed that the reporter in question, had been suspended for phone hacking, although he denied it.
-It was the first time that a newspaper other than the News of the World had been cited in connection with allegations of phone hacking.

 In May 2011, Marsden wrote on his Blog, www.paulwbmarsden.blogspot.com, an article about the debate on public interest vs privacy in which he mentioned the allegations that Ryan Giggs was the footballer who had taken out a super injunction against Imogen Thomas.
 His Blog was written before John Hemming revealed the Manchester United player's name under parliamentary privilege.

+In 2019 Marsden joined BAM Nuttall and the TransPennine Route Upgrade Alliance as Head of Quality, before moving to EDF power solutions in 2025.